Citroën Jumpy: GS

 In October 2022, the Vauxhall Vivaro received a sporty GS trim option alongside a more powerful diesel engine.

 Electric versions

-Electric versions are badged and sold by multiple Stellantis-owned brands as well as Toyota; they all share a common traction motor with the smaller Citroën e-Berlingo and its rebadged siblings, which has an output of 100 kW with 260 Nm torque; the motor is also used for battery-electric PSA/Stellantis passenger cars such as the Peugeot e-208.
-While the e-Berlingo is fitted with a 50 kW-hr battery, the e-Jumpy (and its rebadged cousins) also offer a larger 75 kW-hr battery as an option.
+Electric "eK0" versions are badged and sold by multiple Stellantis brands and Toyota; they all share a common traction motor with the smaller Citroën e-Berlingo and its rebadged siblings, which has an output of 100 kW with 260 Nm torque; the motor is also used for battery-electric PSA/Stellantis passenger cars such as the Peugeot e-208.
+While the e-Berlingo is fitted with a 50 kWh battery, the e-Jumpy (and its rebadged cousins) also offer a larger 75 kWh battery as an option.
 Quoted maximum driving range changes from 144 mi under the WLTP cycle with the smaller battery to 205 mi (WLTP) with the larger 75 kW-hr battery.
 The vans are fitted with a 7.4 kW (AC) charger as standard, and an 11 kW (AC) charger is available as an option.